 Pharmacology for Nurses provides a basic foundation of knowledge necessary for the safe administration of medications in nursing practice.
 The course encompasses drug classifications, actions, therapeutic dosages, side effects and patient education of selected medications.
-The important of interdisciplinary collaboration, informatics, evidence-based practice and accurate calculation of appropriate dosages in various measurement systems are stressed.
+The importance of safety, interdisciplinary collaboration, informatics, evidence-based practice and accurate calculation of appropriate dosages in various measurement systems are stressed.
+The course focuses on patient centered nursing care and quality improvement for pharmacology.